metaplex-foundation/developer-hub/src/pages/core/guides/onchain-ticketing-with-appdata.md

 ### Using Digital Assets to store data instead of PDAs

-Instead of relying on generic, external PDAs ([Program Derived Address](https://www.anchor-lang.com/docs/pdas)) for event-related data, **you can create the event itself as a collection asset**.
+Instead of relying on generic external Program Derived Addresses ([PDAs](/guides/understanding-pdas)) for event-related data, **you can create the event itself as a collection asset**.
 This approach allow all tickets for the event to be included in the "event" collection, making general event data easily accessible and easily link event details with the ticket assets itself.
 You can then apply the same method for individual ticket-related data, including ticket number, hall, section, row, seat, and price directly on the Asset.

 Using Core accounts like `Collection` or `Asset` accounts to save relevant data when dealing with digital assets, rather than relying on external PDAs, let ticket purchasers view all relevant event information directly from their wallet without needing to deserialize data.
 In addition, storing data directly on the asset itself allows you to leverage the Digital Asset Standard (DAS) to fetch and display it on your website with a single instruction, as shown below: